XRPLF/xrpl-dev-portal/README.md

 * The default, dynamic pages.
 Generates thin HTML wrappers for each page and uses Flatdoc to load and parse the contents.
 Great for development since a refresh automatically picks up changes to the md files.
 * Pre-compiled pages.
 Requires [Pandoc](http://johnmacfarlane.net/pandoc/).
 Parses the Markdown all at once and puts the contents directly into the HTML body of each file.
 Still experimental.

+To add more pages to the Dev Portal, simply modify `pages.json` and then run `parse_pages.py` again.

 Contributing
 ------------

 The Developer Portal welcomes outside contributions, especially to the documentation contents.
 If you have any corrections, improvements, or expansions of the portal, please contribute pull requests to the **gh-pages** branch.

-Contributions become copyright Ripple Labs and are provided under the MIT [LICENSE](LICENSE)
+Contributions become copyright Ripple Labs and are provided under the MIT [LICENSE](LICENSE).